OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 You won't be the only one making updates to the OpenMDAO source code, so from time to time you'll want to update your repository with the latest information from the master OpenMDAO-Framework repository.
 In order to do that, you need to first understand about *remotes*, which are just short aliases for remote repositories that you need to interact with.

 When you first clone the OpenMDAO-Framework repository on Github, git will automatically add a remote to your local repository called *origin* that refers back to the OpenMDAO-Framework repository.
-In addition, git creates a branch in your repository with name of the form: ``origin/<branch_name>`` for each branch in your remote repository.
-In general, branches in remote repositories are referred to using names of the form ``<remote_name>/<branch_name>``.
+Branches in remote repositories are referred to using names of the form ``<remote_name>/<branch_name>``.
 In the case of OpenMDAO, there will be two branches, named *origin/master* and *origin/dev*.
 A local branch named